Active Listening Skills Every Healthcare Professional Needs

 If you’re ready for a change in your career and looking to enter the medical field, but you’re not sure where to start, consider medical assisting!
 The medical assisting field is one of the fastest growing in the nation, with the Bureau of Labor Statistics predicting it will grow 29% in the next ten years.

-There are many job opportunities within the medical assisting field, with medical assistants needed in almost every specialized medical field, from pediatrics, cardiology, specialty clinics and more.
-With such diverse opportunities and need within the field, you may have your choice of facilities across the nation, and find a field that truly fits you, and gives you the satisfaction of a job well done at the end of your workday.
+Medical assistants are needed in almost every specialized medical field, from pediatrics, cardiology, specialty clinics and more.
+With such diverse opportunities and needs within the field, you may have your choice of facilities across the nation, and find a field that truly fits you, and gives you the satisfaction of a job well done at the end of your workday.

 You may be wondering, “How can I make the switch to medical assisting?
 Won’t it take years of expensive schooling before I can even set foot in the medical profession?
 How can I get started on this career path?”